 Almost everything now is ‘publicly broadcast’ and fair usage fees for broadcasting content on social media is a huge topic (more on this in section 7).

-Basically every website contains video content.
-People like to watch video and with a lot of video using voice-over, it’s not surprising the voice-over industry is growing incredibly fast.
-Even the general purpose freelancing sites like Upwork and Fiverr have jumped on the bandwagon with a category specifically for voice-over.
+Basically, every website contains video content.
+People like to watch video and with a lot of videos using voice-over, it’s not surprising the voice-over industry is growing incredibly fast.
+Even the general-purpose freelancing sites like Upwork and Fiverr have jumped on the bandwagon with a category specifically for voice-over.

 4. Who are the industry leaders?

-There are a multitude of companies involved in the production of voice-over such as:
+There is a multitude of companies involved in the production of voice-over such as:

 - video production companies